First published November 7, 2016

 Dr Simon Kos, Chief Medical Officer of Microsoft at HiNZ 2016.
 Pic: The Medical Startup

 4) Finally, NZ Ministry of Health Director General Chai Chuah posed the question: What kind of leader are you (in healthcare)?
 “Today’s global leaders understand and lead the art and science of disruptive change,” he said, acknowledging the combination of both art and science in medicine, technology and healthcare.

 Leadership isn’t always about being the first to present an idea, or the first to use a new technology.
 Leadership can occur at an individual level.
 As an example, guiding a patient to a tech solution enabled by a District Health Board (DHB), such as A.Prof Robyn Whittaker has done with her project with Waitemata DHB.
 Her research findings from a messaging reminder service for behaviour change showed that patients benefited from this service.
 Or coordinating an entire Australian Territory’s telehealth services, as Michelle McGuirk does in the Northern Territory; or encouraging a patient to keep an app-based symptom journal.

-We thank HiNZ for providing media access to the conferences and truly enjoyed the experience.
+We thank HiNZ for providing media access to the conferences and opening our eyes up to these incredible experiences.